 Are LED aquarium lights what we have in store for the future of aquarium lighting systems?
 Prices are still very high for advanced lighting systems.
 These high quality specialized LED lighting systems are expensive and they will need to drop significantly in price before more hobbyists will transition to them.

-There are many inexpensive LED systems available in stores and on line, however, make sure you look into the details.
-Over the last 2 years, very good general lighting systems have come out for aquariums, and basic aquatic plant tanks, that are quite affordable, but check that they are high output and made specifically for Live Aquatic Systems.
+There are many inexpensive LED systems available in stores and online, however, make sure you look into the details.
+Over the last two years, very good general lighting systems have come out for aquariums, and basic aquatic plant tanks, that are quite affordable, but check that they are high output and made specifically for live aquatic systems.

 •LED aquarium lights consume less energy than the other lights